kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: What is the #raindance channel / how does it work?**

     A: There is an in depth, graphical explanation [here](https://github.com/turtlecoin/docs/blob/master/HowToRaindance.md) - thanks to @dlyz for this.

-Or, read on for a text explanation.
-  * Someone, or multiple people (possibly you!) donate to the bot.
-  * The balance of the bot reaches 10,000 TRTL or more.
-  * The bot will make an announcement in the raindance channel that it will rain soon (TUT TUT, IT LOOKS LIKE RAIN...).
-  * The bot adds 10 emotes to its message and changes the image and message to "QUICK, SEND ME YOUR WALLET ADDRESSES!"
-  * You now have 90 seconds to DM your wallet address to the bot.
-The bot will respond with an emote.
-  * React to the message in the raindance channel with the given emote.
-  * After 90 seconds, the bot will announce the payment, e.g. (20000 TRTL WAS GIVEN TO 42 TURTLES).
-  * This money is split evenly between everyone who correctly followed the instructions.
-  * Thank you to @MoonMoonDogo for creating this!
+* **Q: How do I register my wallet on discord?**

+    A: Head to the #wallet channel, and type `.registerwallet TRTL...` replacing `TRTL...` with your full TRTL address.

 * **Q: Where is the blockchain stored?**